Be extremely clear about what you think is most valuable when you sell your company. It can’t be everything. Your potential buyer will do the same.

 It’s also important to note which team owns each part of the funnel.
 Either sales or marketing will take action and ownership of results depending on the stage.
 The first half of the funnel is owned by marketing and the second half is typically owned by sales.

 To help align your marketing and sales teams, we’ve defined the following lifecycle stages based on our experience.

 Suspects or prospects are at the tip-top of your funnel.
 They are at the entry point and always will have the largest number compared to the rest of the funnel.
 The objective is to build lists and perform outreach (suspects) while driving visitors to your online presence (prospects).
 This drives brand awareness and is owned by marketing.

 At Kalungi, we’ve found that it is important to understand the entry criteria of each funnel/lifecycle stage.
-For suspects or prospects, this means the lead is a unique visitor to your site that gets cookied (inbound prospects) or is a lead with an email (and only an email) or LinkedIn profiles in the database (outbound suspects).
+For suspects or prospects, this means the lead is a unique visitor to your site that gets cookied (inbound prospects) or is a lead with an email or LinkedIn profile in your database for cold outreach (outbound suspects).

 Suspects or prospects are in your funnel, now what?

 It’s crucial to nurture your leads throughout each step of the funnel.
 Each lifecycle stage requires different content to give each lead the right information they need, at the right time.
 For suspects or prospects, the next steps include outreach - LinkedIn messaging campaigns - to drive connections (outbound) and retargeting cookied visitors with top-of-funnel blog content to drive awareness and have people “opt-in” to learning more about you.

 If these contacts opt-in and express an interest in learning more, they move down the funnel to be subscribers.
 Exit criteria include the suspect accepting a connection request on LinkedIn, or filling out a form “opting in” to ongoing nurture campaigns and becoming a “contact subscriber."